 In the past, sherry was matured in butts and then shipped, also in butts, from Jerez (Spain) to various countries, including Scotland.
-Once emptied, these butts were either returned to Jerez or used for other purposes.
-One such ‘other purpose’ was to contain and mature bulk Scotch Whisky.
-In more recent times, sherry is either bottled at source or transported in bulk road tankers.
+Once emptied, these butts were either returned to Jerez or repurposed.
+One such purpose was to contain and mature bulk Scotch Whisky.
+In more recent times, sherry is either bottled at source or transported in bulk.
 The market for sherry has also declined greatly.
-As a consequence, there’s now a shortage of genuine ‘old’ sherry butts.
-However, as the market for sherry wood matured Single Malts is still very buoyant (e.g. Macallan Sherry Oak), this inevitably created a problem for the Scotch Whisky industry.
-The solution was for Scotch Whisky producers to buy oak (either standing or felled), usually American White Oak, cut it, season it and then ship it to Spain to be coopered into ‘new’ sherry butts.
+Consequently, there’s now a shortage of genuine ‘old’ sherry butts.
+However, the market for sherry wood-matured Single Malt is still very buoyant (e.g. The Macallan Sherry Oak) which inevitably created a problem for the Scotch Whisky industry.
+The solution was for Scotch Whisky producers to buy oak (either standing or felled), usually American White Oak, cut it, season it, and then ship it to Spain to be coopered into ‘new’ sherry butts.
 Spanish Oak and French Oak are also used.
-The virgin oak butts are then conditioned with sherry (typically oloroso, Pedro Ximénez and sometimes fino) for 2 years and then shipped off to Scotland to be filled, repeatedly, with the spirit that matures into Scotch Whisky.
+The virgin oak butts are conditioned with sherry (typically oloroso, Pedro Ximénez and some times fino) for 2 years and then shipped off to Scotland to be filled, repeatedly, with the spirit that matures into Scotch Whisky.

 Annandale Distillery initially filled a small number of ‘old’ sherry butts.
-(Examples are available to buy in our 2015 Vintage Range - Buy.)
-However, as ‘old’ sherry butts of known provenance are now very difficult to obtain (and therefore commensurately expensive), we switched to ‘new’ virgin oak butts in mid-2017.
-Although it’s early days, we seem to have fantastic sherry-matured whisky in the making.
+(Examples are available to buy in our 2015 Vintage Range) However, as ‘old’ sherry butts of known provenance are very difficult to source (and therefore commensurately expensive), we switched to ‘new’ virgin oak butts in mid-2017.
+Although it’s still early days, we seem to have fantastic sherry-matured whisky in the making.
 Sherry extracted from the staves imparts a rich winey, dried/dark/brown fruit character to the maturing spirit.
-Extractants from the virgin oak also add sweet/vanilla character which is offset by tannic astringency.
+Extractants from the virgin oak also add sweet/vanilla character which is off set by tannic astringency.
 Sherry matured Single Malts are characteristically dark in colour.

 These are essentially rejuvenated red wine casks.
-First of all, the inside surface of the individual oak staves is shaved to remove the exhausted surface layer.
-The shaved staves are then toasted in an oven, which partially breaks down the structural components of the oak to produce a variety of flavour compounds.
+First of all, the inside surface of the oak cask is shaved to remove the exhausted surface layer.
+The shaved cask is then toasted in an oven, which partially breaks down the structural components of the oak to produce a variety of flavour compounds.
 It also increases surface permeability.
-Finally, the inside surface of the reassembled cask is re-charred.
-This induces further degradation of the oak structure, facilitating easier and deeper penetration of the malt spirit.
-Charring also produces essential flavour components and increases the surface area available to adsorb various unwanted flavour components such as sulphur compounds.
+Finally, the inside surface of the cask is re-charred.
+This induces further degradation of the oak structure, facilitating easier and deeper penetration of the maturing malt spirit.
+Charring also produces essential flavour components and increases the surface area available to adsorb undesirable flavours such as sulphur compounds.

 At Annandale Distillery, we’re always on the lookout for interesting and different casks of known provenance.
 These typically include red wine, white wine, cognac and tequila casks, amongst others.
 If you’d like to be kept informed of our ‘special’ cask availability, please click here.